chrisnajman/gulp-boneus/README.md

     This combines the 'build' and 'watch' tasks.
 To run it, type 'gulp' in the command prompt.

+## Renaming the theme

+If you want to rename 'boneus' to e.g. 'yourthemename':

+* in 'dev-boneus' change the theme name at the top of `/style.css`,
+* change every reference to 'boneus' to e.g. 'yourthemename' in  `gulpfilejs`,
+* enable the theme in Wordpress admin `Appearance/Themes`.

 ## Finally
 The `node_modules` folder takes up a lot of space on the hard drive.
 For this modest project it weighs in at size: 153.1mb / size on disk: 224mb.